jameycribbs/cribbnotes_cui/README.md

 ### CribbNotes - A console-user-interface application that allows you to take and search for notes

 CribbNotes is a simple note taking application written in Go.
 It uses the awesome cui library, gocui (https://github.com/jroimartin/gocui).
 I can't thank the developers of gocui enough for building such a wonderful, useful library.
 There is an experimental vim-mode available that is still pretty rudimentary.
-To enable vim-mode instead of the normal navigation and edit mode, pass "--vim"after you specify the data directory when you execute the program.
+To enable vim-mode instead of the normal navigation and edit mode, pass "--vim-mode"after you specify the data directory when you execute the program.

 <p align="center">
   <img src="cribbnotes_cui.png" width="890" height="668" alt="CribbNotes Example App" />